vmleon/oracle-atp-da/lab1/README.md

 CPU and Storage are good with default values, the same for the database version.

 Auto scaling you can leave it off but it is a nice feature as the ATP database will scale if the workload is increasing and scale down automatically if the workload reduces.
 Zero downtime during the process.
 It's cool, isn't it?

+Under the Create Adminisitratior credentials section, provide the **Administrator Password**.
+Enter any password you wish to use following the specific requirements imposed by ATP.

+> Reminder: Note your password in a safe location as this cannot be reset.

 ![ATP Creation](../images/atp_creation_2.png)